maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_30](./images/build/frame/assemble_carriage_30_1.jpg)

-They Z motor mount was then attached to the carriage using 2 80 mm M8 screws, 2 M8 nuts and 2 (20mm x 10mm x 2mm) washers.
+They Z motor mount was then attached to the carriage using 2x 80mm M8 screws (**S16**), 2x M8 nuts (**N03**) and 1x (20mm x 10mm x 2mm) washers (**W04**).
 The vaccum mount was also inserted and attached to the right-side M8 screw.
 Please ignore the timing pulley attached to the acme rod in some of the images, it will be attached in a later step.

 ![assemble_carriage_30](./images/build/frame/assemble_carriage_30.jpg)